nancinewell/pysql/README.md

 I used SQLite3, as it is supported in Python by simply importing the appropriate library.
 It doesn't require a separate server, making it easy to work with.
 It works very similar to SQL, but is limited to the most commonly used features and commands.
 The source code is in the public domain, making it free for everyone to use.

 {Describe the structure (tables) of the relational database that you created.}
+Tables:
+    Students (student_id, name, image)
+    Monsters (monster_id, name, image, bank)
+    Questions (question_id, question, answer, bank)

+Monsters and Questions both have a "bank" field, so the teacher can assign monster(s) to a question bank.
+When the boss battle starts, it will select a random monster assigned to the question bank being used.

+A student will be assigned randomly to each question until all students have answered.
+Then the students will be shuffled and presented one at a time again as needed until all questions are answered, or the monster is defeated.

 # Development Environment
 I wrote this program in the IDE Visual Studio Code version 1.105.1 with 4 extensions to make it more friendly to Python: Pylance, Python, Python Debugger, and Python Environments.